 Depending on the length and size of the your preferred bohemian box braids, bohemian braids can go as high as $250.

 Black Beauty Bombshells is a participant in the Amazon Services LLC Associates program.
 At no additional cost to you, We earn a small commission on qualifying purchases.

 - 6 to 8 packs of pre-stretched braiding hair.

-- 2 to 3 packs of water wave hair or deep twist hair.
-Alternatively, you can use Brazilian deep wave human hair bundles for minimal tangling and frizzing.
+- 2 to 3 packs of water wave hair or deep twist hair (if you want synthetic curls).

 - Shine n jam.

 - A rat tail comb.

 Best human hair to use for bohemian braids with human hair curls

 - Deep wave human hair bundles.

 Bohemian braids are mostly done on traditional box braids or the increasingly popular knotless braids.